ioxio-nexus/example-productizer/README.md

 # IHAN Productizer example

-Implementation of a basic IHAN Productizer for the OpenWeatherMap API using Python (PyPy) and FastAPI.
+Implementation of a basic IHAN Productizer for the OpenWeatherMap API using Python and FastAPI.
 Serves as an example of how to implement a working Productizer.

 ## Running